wso2/docs-devant/en/docs/devant-concepts/ci-cd.md

 Devant automated build pipelines work as follows:

 - Automatically builds a container image from the provided source code for the new commit.
-- Runs security and vulnerability scans if applicable, depending on the integration type.
+- Runs security and vulnerability scans, if applicable, depending on the integration type.
 - Pushes the container image to a container registry.
-In the cloud data plane, Devant pushes the image to a Devant-managed registry.
-If it is a private data plane organization, Devant pushes the image to a registry that you own.
+Devant pushes the image to a Devant-managed registry in the cloud data plane.
+If it is a private data plane organization, Devant pushes the image to your own registry.
 - Updates service endpoints and API specifications from the provided repository if applicable.

 ### Repeatable builds